AlexandreLouis1/AcrophobiaVR/README.md

 Exclusively compatible with Oculus Quest.

 # Precautions
+If you are affected by acrophobia, please don't use this software without a clinical accompagnment.

 Virtual reality can cause fatigue in some people, rest before taking the car Photosensitive epilepsy : if you have a history of epilepsy and convultions consult a doctor before use